 How can water utilities improve in this area?

 We need faster roll out of smart meters, so that all water customers in England are smart metered by 2035.
 Smart meters provide high resolution data to the customer and the water company which allows a far richer conversation between the water company and customer around water saving.
 They also help spot leaks in customer premises, which means they get fixed more quickly.
 Water savings as high as 17% have been found when people get metered, and that could reduce total UK emissions by around 1%.
 Secondly, water companies undertake thousands of home visits to customers each year to help them save water.
 Energy companies do similar.
-We need to make sure that these programmes are more joined up and include advice on reducing both water and energy consumption.
+We need to make sure that these programs are more joined up and include advice on reducing both water and energy consumption.

 Do you think companies like Advizzo, that deliver customer engagement solutions, play an important role in supporting water utilities’ net-zero journey?

 Absolutely!
 In a digital age consumers expect a far higher level of service and access to information to help them make day to day decisions quickly.
 The days of a water bill once every six months that doesn’t even tell you in understandable language, how much water you have used are hopefully disappearing.